 - Leaving no one behind in accessing financial services

 Guinea.
 Sidiki is an independent financial consultant for small and medium-sized enterprises (SMEs).
 He has a bachelor’s degree in management and a master’s degree in management and financial analysis.
 Sidiki’s work focuses on providing financial advice and training to microentrepreneurs in the informal sector, especially women in rural and peri-urban areas and persons with reduced mobility.
-Most of Sidiki’s final clients have very few or no formal schooling which, added to the fact of being inserted in the informal sector, makes their access to financial services more difficult.
+Most of Sidiki’s final clients have very little, or no formal schooling which, added to being in the informal sector, makes access to financial services more difficult.
 Part of Sidiki’s services is adapting financial information to make it more accessible to people with low literacy, for example, by simplifying financial documents and business plans preparations.
-With the desire to improve his work and help more people placed in disadvantageous positions, Sidiki enrolled in the course of fundamentals of microfinance at first, but he later had the opportunity to complete all the six courses offered by the platform.
+With the desire to improve his work and help more people in disadvantageous situations, Sidiki enrolled in the course of fundamentals of microfinance at first, but he later had the opportunity to complete all six courses offered by the platform.
 Sidiki has found the information from the courses very useful, particularly from those on fundamentals of microfinance, fundamentals of the financial system and fundamentals of anti-money laundering.
 Moreover, he has been able to apply knowledge and skills from the courses to his work as an adviser and trainer and considers that the courses allowed him to provide financial assistance with more confidence.

 Besides the improvement in his knowledge, Sidiki believes that the emergence of digital technologies (e.g., making transactions using the phone) has helped him and his clients to see positive results.
-In the case of women, for example, that sometimes have limited time to go to the financial institutions (or cannot decide on their own), they can check their accounts using their phones.
+In the case of women, for example, who sometimes have limited time to go to financial institutions (or cannot decide on their own), they can check their accounts using their phones.
 He thinks this is especially useful in rural areas, which are further away from the financial branches.